kimchitsigai/Articles-and-Tutorials/pbx_install.md

 ### Introduction

 Since the introduction of the private branch exchange (PBX) in the 1970s, companies have become dependent on the many features that were introduced over time.
 Today, businesses have a variety of options when it comes to telephone systems.
-Many are choosing the cloud with a hosted PBX solution in order to reduce capital expenses, maintenance & upgrade costs &ndash; while still reaping the benefits of the latest PBX features.
+Many are choosing the cloud with a hosted PBX solution in order to reduce capital expenses, maintenance &amp; upgrade costs &ndash; while still reaping the benefits of the latest PBX features.

-This article aims to provide a guide through the (initial) planning and deployment of a [FreePBX](http://www.freepbx.org/) & [Asterisk](http://www.asterisk.org/) VoIP server and assumes you will be starting from a base install of `CentOS 6.4`.
+This article aims to provide a guide through the (initial) planning and deployment of a [FreePBX](http://www.freepbx.org/) &amp; [Asterisk](http://www.asterisk.org/) VoIP server and assumes you will be starting from a base install of `CentOS 6.4`.

 ## What is a PBX?